sindresorhus/react-extras/readme.md

 ### `<For/>`

-React component that iterates over `of` prop and renders the children.
+React component that iterates over `of` prop and renders the render prop.

 ```jsx
 <div>